 Because of the diversity in the duties placed upon the Office of the Sheriff, which differ from that of a police department, a wide variety of resources and personnel must be utilized.
 The Carroll County Sheriff's Office has two primary divisions, Law Enforcement and Jail with each of these being subdivided into different operational divisions and units.

-The Uniformed Patrol Division operates under the direct management of Major Craig Dodson , assisted by two lieutenants.
+The Uniformed Patrol Division operates under the direct management of Major Craig Dodson, assisted by two patrol lieutenants.
 Each shift or operation unit is directly supervised by a Sergeant and Corporal.

 The Uniformed Patrol Division is the backbone of the law enforcement services.
 This division is the first line of prevention and response to virtually every call for service within the County - (504 square miles / 100,000+ residents & over 130,000 daily work forces).
 The patrol division is also responsible for the Transport Units, DUI Task Force.